Since adoption is about people, shouldn't it always be held to a high standard with solid morals and ethics?

 Former immigration minister Tuariki Delamere said he did not condone the couple's actions but that a four-year wait for a residency decision was unacceptable.

-"Were they driven to do this really stupid thing because of the stress of four years of indecision from the department?"
+"Were they driven to do this really stupid thing because of the stress of four years of indecision from the department?""For me, that's unacceptable that the department takes four years."

 The authorities in China should find out where the baby came from and whether he was stolen, he said.